custom-components/zaptec/README.md

 the charger status and sets the current accordingly.
 If charging is enabled and possible it will manage the limit.
 It will _not_ maintain the charging nor scheduling.

-How setup the automation, how logic works and what all settings mean is documented in the [blueprint readme](https://github.com/svenakela/ha/blob/main/zaptec/README.md).
+How to setup the automation, how logic works and what all settings mean is documented in the [blueprint readme](https://github.com/svenakela/ha/blob/main/zaptec/README.md).

 The blueprint can be installed manually but also One Click installed: